JBecera/JBecera/README.md

 <p align="center">
   I like solving real-world problems that matter by writing code.
   <br/>
-  I build full-stack — Spring Boot and Kotlin on the back, React on the front.
+  I build full-stack using Spring Boot and Kotlin on the back, React on the front.
 </p>
 <p align="center">
   <a href="https://www.linkedin.com/in/becerajian/">